 General CRM Database Maintenance Tips

-The magnitude of losses faced by industry due to poorly maintained CRM data is huge.
-These tips will bring a greater focus to CRM database maintenance.
+The magnitude of losses faced by businesses due to poorly maintained CRM data is huge.
+These tips will improve data integrity.

-- Create a data quality policy and train all your teams to follow it within their own teams on all levels of data, Get them to scrub all the existing data to follow this policy.
+- Create a data quality policy and train all your teams to follow it within their own teams on all levels of data, and get them to scrub all the existing data to follow this policy.

 - Identify instances where manual data entry occurs and individuals who have a history of these errors.
 Work with these individuals to help them set a professional data consistency standard.